quoid/userscripts/README.md

 **What are the keyboard shortcuts?**

-> While editing a file, clicking `Command + S` will save the file.
-While working the editor, clicking `Command + F` will bring up the search bar.
+> Whilst using the included editor, clicking `⌘ + s` will save the file.
+While working the editor, clicking `⌘ + f` will bring up the search bar and `esc` will hide it.

 **When I use `@require`, where are the required files stored?**